GoogleCloudPlatform/gke-monitoring-tutorial/README.md

 ## Architecture

 The tutorial will create a Kubernetes Engine cluster that has a sample application deployed to it.
 The logging and metrics for the cluster are loaded into Stackdriver Logging by default.
-In the turorial a Stackdriver Monitoring account will be setup to view the metrics captured.
+In the tutorial a Stackdriver Monitoring account will be setup to view the metrics captured.

 ![Monitoring Architecture](docs/architecture.png)